oharu121/ms-graph-devtools/README.md

 **Q: Can I use this in serverless/Lambda?**

 A: Yes!
-Use environment variables or a custom `tokenProvider` that fetches from your secret store.
+Use a custom `tokenProvider` that fetches from your secret store (AWS Secrets Manager, etc.).

 **Q: Will this work with my organization's SSO (Okta, 1Password, etc.)?**